 A good number of buyers expect same-day delivery even when ordering from another town.
 If an item takes longer than they imagined, they cancel.

 This is common with fashion, beauty, and accessories sellers.
 Social media makes buyers impatient.
-They see something they like and want it fast.
+They see something, they like and want it fast.

-8. Wrong addressing culture in Nigeria
+8. Wrong addressing culture

 Customers rarely write proper addresses.
 Some drop “after the second junction, ask of Mama Ifeoma shop”.

 Some drop estates without house numbers.
 Some drop “call me when you reach my area”.
-These little delays can ruin routes and increase cost.

 9. Security concerns for riders